Steem-FOSSbot/steem-fossbot-voter/README.md

 _Voter_ is a bot for Steem which decides which posts to vote for and casts vote on behalf of a registered user.
 It is built as a Node.js server and intended for deployment on Heroku, with other installation options planned.

 This means _you own the server_ and control it completely.
 There are no fees or catches, the software is free to use.
-You create a unique API key for your own access, and for granting access to other if you wish.
+You create a unique API key for your own access, and for granting access to others if you wish.

 You control the running of the bot, set the algorithm and view stats and logs with a simple web dashboard, which will be live at your Heroku URL.
 See [Usage](https://github.com/evm2p/steem-fossbot-voter#usage) below for more details.